All Episodes

 That's why premiums are rising.

-And the thing is is we will be judged a disaster if we repeal it, and yet insurance premiums still continue to go through the roof.
+And the thing is, is we will be judged a disaster if we repeal it and yet insurance premiums still continue to go through the roof.

 I think that there's a better way to do it.

-Here's what what Sean Hannity would do.
+Here's what Sean Hannity would do.

-I agree with you have a full repeal.
+I agree with you, have a full repeal.

-I agree that health savings accounts are a big part of this, especially for younger people because they can build that money up throughout their lifetime and most medical expenses come later in life.
+I agree that health savings accounts are a big part of this, especially for younger people, because they can build that money up throughout their lifetime.

 It's just a fact.

-Then these cooperatives, I know that the guy that I talked to, and I don't know if you heard or watched any of my interviews with him, uh, but this guy's name is uh Josh Umber, and he's from Wichita, Kansas.
+Then these cooperatives, I know that the guy that I talked to, and I don't know if you heard or watched any of my interviews with him, but this guy's name is Josh Umber, and he's from Wichita, Kansas.

-He negotiates directly with the pharmaceutical companies, gets ninety-five percent off what you would pay elsewhere, gives it directly to his patients, which is great, And if you break a leg, if you need stitches, if you need most care, even came chemotherapy medicines, they get it a greatly reduced price.
+And if you break a leg, if you need stitches, if you need most care, even chemotherapy medicines, they get at a greatly reduced price.

 And then you add that with a catastrophic plan, which is very inexpensive.

-That's a, oh God, what if I have a horrible car accident?
+That's a, oh, God, what if I have a horrible car accident?

 You're covered.